Shresht7/Aptech-Shaheed-Path/src/pages/courses/programming-in-c.md

 ## Programming in C

 Learn the fundamentals of C to build a successful career as a programming language expert.

-## Course Outline

-- Understand the basics of computer programming
-- Write, compile & debug programs in C language
-- Use different data types in a computer program
-- Learn how to use functions, methods and routines

 ## Introduction